MEDIA DAY IS FRIDAY, NOV. 5th. Many artists will be painting at the Esplanade and the Capitola Wharf 9-11 a.m.

 November 4-5, 2017 The City of Capitola Art & Cultural Commission is hosting the thirdannual Capitola Plein Air, juried art competition, exhibition, and sale.
 It is a FREE event, with hands-on art-making for all visitors, live music, and forty local and regional artists selling their works and competing for the top prize.

-On the first Saturday of November, dozens of professional and amateur artists will paint en plein air in varied mediums, outdoors, throughout Capitola, at locations including New Brighton Beach, Depot Hill, the Esplanade, and the Jewel Box.
+On the first Saturday of November, dozens of professional artists will paint en plein air in varied mediums, outdoors, throughout Capitola, at locations including New Brighton Beach, Depot Hill, the Esplanade, and the Jewel Box.
 The public is invited to view those artists in action, from 10-2 on Saturday, November 4th.

 Then on Sunday, November 5th, from 11-4, at New Brighton Middle School Performing Arts Center (250 Washburn Ave.), more than 100 framed paintings will be on display for the competition, exhibition and sale.
 The public is invited to vote for the People’s Choice Award and enjoy the exhibition, live music by Marc Schwartz & Dale Mills, and hands-on art making with Linda Cover of Watershed Arts.
 Local food truck will be on hand for hungry visitors.

 Acclaimed California plein air artist Laurie Kersey will judge the competition.
 The best in show will be purchased for $1,500, and displayed as part of the City’s public art collection.
 An $800 second place prize and other ribbons will be awarded.

 This event is FREE to the public.
 All are welcome!
 (But, please bring a checkbook to collect a piece of Capitola Art and Culture!)

 On November 4th and 5th, take your pick of art five ways: observe, interact, play, collect, and create!